 All decisions made by the judges on all matters relating to the Alabama Launchpad Startup Competition are final.
 The EDPA Foundation, at their discretion and without prior notice to the competitors, reserve the unrestricted right to interpret these rules, and to alter, amend, or change competition rules, conditions, or awards.

-The Startup Competition consists of three phases (application, first pitch, finale).
+The Startup Competition consists of multiple rounds.
 During each phase the judging panel will eliminate teams based on evaluation criteria and the judges’ judgement of which company(s) have the greatest chance of success.
-Critical factors to success include 1) a complete and achievable startup project funding request 2) company potential for creating jobs 3) company potential to attract investor funding.

 - The judging panel is comprised of five individuals representing the investment/angel community, entrepreneurs, and corporate stakeholders.